Skip advert

 How much does the Ford Capri cost?

-Say hello to one of the most contentious cars that’ll be launched in 2024.
-We know the Ford Capri is one of the UK’s most-loved nameplates, so to apply it to an electric SUV with little more than a passing resemblance to the original is an interesting move.
+Say hello to one of the most contentious cars launched in recent history.
+We know the Ford Capri is one of the UK’s most loved nameplates, so to apply it to an electric SUV with little more than a passing resemblance to the original is an interesting move.
 But, if we consider the new Capri as a stylish, family-friendly electric car, rather than a reborn icon of the ‘70s, it actually stacks up rather well.

 Advertisement - Article continues below